• Skip to primary navigation

 • In a large mixing bowl (if using a hand mixer) or the bowl of a stand mixer fitted with the paddle attachment, mix the very soft room temperature Cream Cheese and Sour Cream (see note 1) until completely smooth and no lumps remain.

-• Add the Sugar, Orange Zest and Orange Juice.
+• Add the Sugar, Orange Zest, Orange Juice and Vanilla.
 Slowly mix to combine, stopping to scrape the bowl when required.

 • Add in the Eggs (preferably pre-whisked together) and very slowly stir until you get a smooth mixture.
 Stop as soon as combined to avoid creating air bubbles (see note 2).